beyarkay/masters-thesis/README.md

 the dataset and see how quickly each model trains.
 If it looks like we haven't reached data saturation, then record more data.

+Note: Probably should also implement DTW

+# List of Journals

 ## 2023-07-24

 Deadlines: